 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root accge of Linount, if not you may need to add ‘
+The installation is quite simple and assumes you are running in the root account of Linux, if not you may need to add ‘

 Install Microweber CMS on CentOS 7

 Step 1.
-First let’s start by ensuring your system is up-to-date.
+First, let’s start by ensuring your system is up-to-date.

 Step 2.
-Install LAMP server.
+Install the LAMP server.

 A CentOS 7 LAMP stack server is required.
 If you do not have LAMP installed, you can follow our guide here.
-Also install required PHP modules:
+Also, install the required PHP modules: